axelyamel01/OMVPushInterface/README.md

 There is no warranties using this tool.
 Also, this is **NOT** and official tool, plugin, package, or application from OpenMediaVault, Simplepush or its communities.
 This interface is a simple tool I developed as a side project.
 Feel free to contact me if you need help with this tool.

 ## TODO:
-1. Add a collector for checking the disk how much space free is available.
-2. Add an extra parameter to the temperature collector for collecting other temperatures like HDD.
+1. Add an extra parameter to the temperature collector for collecting other temperatures like HDD.
-3. A simpler way to register a collector that won't depend on modifying source code.
+2. A simpler way to register a collector that won't depend on modifying source code.
-4. Simplify the install and configuration.
+3. Simplify the install and configuration.